BelirafoN/asterisk-ami-client/README.md

 * `emitEventsByTypes` - when is `true`, client will emit events by names.
 See [example 5](#example-5);
 * `eventTypeToLowerCase` - when is `true`, client will emit events by names in lower case.
 Uses with `emitEventsByTypes`;
 * `emitResponsesById` - when is `true` and data package of action has ActionID field, client will emit responses by `resp_ActionID`.
 See [example 5](#example-5);
+* `dontDeleteSpecActionId` - when is `true`, client will not hide generated ActionID field in responses;
 * `addTime` - when is `true`, client will be add into events and responses field `$time` with value equal to ms-timestamp;
 * `eventFilter` - object, array or Set with names of events, which will be ignored by client.